 Sometimes the easiest way to understand something is to look at a diagram or picture.

-In financial planning, there is a concept or approach known as the Financial Planning Pyramid, which is designed to help clients to visualise the financial planning process, understand where they are in their financial life cycle and prioritise their financial goals.
+In financial planning, there is a concept or approach known as the Financial Planning Pyramid, which is designed to help clients to visualise the whole financial planning process, understand where they are in their financial life cycle and prioritise their financial goals.

 And here’s one I made earlier . . .